Dianne Wilkerson: Federal tax evasion

 Wilkerson was sentenced to house arrest in December 1997 after pleading guilty to failing to pay $51,000 in federal income taxes in the early 1990s.
 She was suspended from practicing law for one year in 1999 because of the conviction and did not seek reinstatement.

 Ethics violations

 Fleet/BankBoston merger

 In 2001, she was fined $1,000 by the State Ethics Commission for failing to properly report that a bank she lobbied for as senator was paying her more than $20,000 a year as a consultant.

 Unreported donations

 In September 2005, the Massachusetts Attorney General Thomas Reilly and head of the state's campaign finance office filed a lawsuit against Wilkerson, alleging she had not reported nearly $27,000 in donations and refused to explain more than $18,000 in personal reimbursements.
-She agreed to pay a $10,000 fine and forego about $30,000 in debts owed her to settle the allegations.
+She agreed to pay a $10,000 fine and forgo about $30,000 in debts owed her to settle the allegations.